MatusOllah/gophengine/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, all forms of content including but not limited to audio, video, images, blog posts, music, memes, fanart, and mods, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.